ActionWidget

 Let's assume we want to implement a widget that simplifies the rendering of

 navigational menus.
-The widget only exposes one property, orientation
+The widget only exposes one property, orientation, which

 class MenuWidget < ActionWidget::Base